Yurisbel Gracial: Fukuoka SoftBank Hawks

-In 2018, Gracial signed with the Fukuoka SoftBank Hawks of Nippon Professional Baseball's Pacific League.
-In 2018 season, he finished the regular season in 54 games with a batting average of .292, a 9 home runs, and a RBI of 30.
-And he participated in the 2018 Japan Series.
+On February 13, 2018, Gracial signed with the Fukuoka SoftBank Hawks of Nippon Professional Baseball's Pacific League.
+In 2018, he finished the regular season playing in 54 games and logging a batting average of .292, 9 home runs, and 30 RBI.
+He additionally participated in the 2018 Japan Series.

 Gracial re-signed with the Hawks for the 2019 season.
-He batted 6-for-16 (.375) with three home runs and six RBIs in the 2019 Japan Series and won the Japan Series Most Valuable Player Award.
-Gracial finished the regular season in 103 games with a batting average of .319, a 28 home runs, and a RBI of 68.
+He went 6-for-16 (.375) with three home runs and six RBI in the 2019 Japan Series and won the Japan Series Most Valuable Player Award.
+Gracial finished the regular season playing in 103 games, with a batting average of .319, 28 home runs, and 68 RBI.

-On January 22, 2020, Gracial signed a new two-year contract with Fukuoka SoftBank Hawks.
-However, due to the influence of the COVID-19 pandemic, he was unable to leave Cuba and was able to come to Japan on July 19.
-In 2020 season, Gracial finished the regular season in 69 games with a batting average of .277, 10 home runs and a RBI of 35.
-In the 2020 Japan Series against the Yomiuri Giants, Gracial contributed to the team's fourth consecutive Japan Series champion with two hits in Game 1, a home run in Game 2, and an RBI hit in Game 3.
+On January 22, 2020, Gracial signed a two-year contract extension with Fukuoka.
+However, due to the influence of the COVID-19 pandemic, he was unable to leave Cuba and was not able to come to Japan until July 19.
+In 2020, Gracial finished the year playing in 69 games and recording a batting average of .277, 10 home runs and 35 RBI.
+In the 2020 Japan Series against the Yomiuri Giants, Gracial contributed to the team's fourth consecutive Japan Series victory with two hits in Game 1, a home run in Game 2, and an RBI hit in Game 3.

-In 2021 season, Gracial had been hitting well with a .305 batting average, five home runs, and 15 runs batted in, but on May 8, while reaching base as a runner against the Saitama Seibu Lions, he made contact with second baseman Nien-Ting Wu, breaking the ring finger on his right hand and making a long rehabilitation period inevitable.
+In 2021, Gracial had been hitting well with a .305 batting average, five home runs, and 15 RBI, but on May 8, while reaching base as a runner against the Saitama Seibu Lions, he made contact with second baseman Nien-Ting Wu, breaking the ring finger on his right hand and making a long rehabilitation period inevitable.
 He ended up finishing the season as he did, playing only 37 games.

 In 2022 season, Gracial had been in the starting lineup for all of the opening games but was benched on June 25 due to a sore left wrist.
-Also on the 27th he tested positive for COVID-19 and was removed from the first team registration according to regulations.
+On June 27, he tested positive for COVID-19 and was removed from the first team registration according to regulations.
 On July 20, he was re-registered and played a pinch-hitter against the Tohoku Rakuten Golden Eagles.
-On July 27, he himself played in his second time All-Star game, the My navi All-Star Game 2022.
-He finished the regular season with a disappointing .271 batting average, seven home runs, and 30 runs batted in in 99 games, due in part to his removed from the first team registration from COVID-19.
+On July 27, Gracial played in his second career All-Star game.
+He finished the regular season with a .271 batting average, seven home runs, and 30 RBI across 99 games, due in part to his removal from the first team registration because of COVID-19.
 He became a free agent after the 2022 season.

+Conspiradores de Querétaro

+On February 5, 2024, Gracial signed with the Conspiradores de Querétaro of the Mexican League.
+In 87 appearances for Querétaro, he slashed .382/.437/.670 with 24 home runs and 83 RBI.